-The Julia ecosystem has several libraries that help bridge this gap, exposing a wide array of equations of state for real fluids as well as robust libraries for the integration and optimization methods needed to solve real fluid problems.
+Clapeyron.jl comes to the rescue here with a wide array of equations of state for real fluids.
+Combined with julia’s robust ecosystem of libraries for integration and optimization, solving real fluid problems becomes simple.
 This post walks through how to size a relief device, in gas service, starting from an ideal gas and working through various methods for real gases using equations of state.

 Sizing a Pressure Relief Valve